 The School of Medicine at the University of North Carolina Chapel Hill is consistently rated among the top public academic research medical centers in the United States.
 The Department of Neurology provides the neurological expertise to support the School’s three-part mission of teaching, research, and patient care.
 The Department has more than 45 faculty with broad subspecialty representation in epilepsy, sleep disorders, movement disorders, neuromuscular diseases, cerebrovascular diseases, pediatric neurological disorders, behavioral neurology, and dementia.

-UNC is dedicated to teaching and the Department of Neurology is seeking qualified applicants with strong clinical, teaching and research skills for a full-time Stroke and Vascular Neurology Division Chief.
+UNC is dedicated to teaching and the Department of Neurology is seeking a midlevel/senior, Board Certified neurologist to lead our Neuromuscular Division.

 Income Package: A negotiable income package is offered and is based upon Academic rank and level of Academic experience.
-UNC offers a superior benefits and retirement program along with relocation and other incentives.
+UNC offers a superior benefits and retirement program along with relocation and other incentives are also provided.

-MD or DO degree, board certified in Neurology and Vascular Neurology, five plus years of related experience, demonstrative comprehensive understanding of a medical school/hospital environment and the ability to obtain an unrestricted North Carolina state medical board license.
+MD or DO degree, board certified in Neurology and NCC, five plus years of related experience, demonstrative comprehensive understanding of a medical school/hospital environment and the ability to obtain an unrestricted North Carolina state medical board license.

 Chapel Hill, NC living:

-To learn more about living and working in Chapel Hill, North Carolina, one of the most desired locations on the east coast and the surrounding communities, please click on or paste the below links into browser:
+To learn more about living and working in Chapel Hill, North Carolina and the surrounding communities, please click on or paste the below links into browser: